ted-ncg/labs/01-validate-setup.md

    ```

 1. Maven will download a **lot** of files, so this **will take a little while (10-20 minutes)**!
-   Once it's finished downloading the files, it will compile the code and run the 1 test in the project.
+   Once it's finished downloading the files, it will compile the code and run the 1 (and only) test in the project.
    If all goes well, you should eventually see something like:

    ```